rascaraficci/device-manager/docs/concepts.rst

 The information model used for templates is:

+.. list-table:: Template structure
+   :header-rows: 1
+   :stub-columns: 1

+   * - Attribute
+     - Type and mode
+     - Description
+   * - *id*
-- *Template*
+     - string (read-write)

-  - *id* (string, read-write ) This is the identifier that will be used when referring to this template
+     - This is the identifier that will be used when referring to this template
+   * - *label*
+     - string (read-write, required)
-  - *label* (string, read-write, required) An user label to identify this template more easily
+     - An user label to identify this template more easily
+   * - *created*
+     - DateTime (read-only)
-  - *created* (DateTime, read-only) Template creation date
+     - Template creation date
+   * - *updated*
+     - DateTime (read-only)
-  - *updated* (DateTime, read-only) Template update date
+     - Template update date
+   * - *attrs*
+     - [ Attributes ] (read-write)
-  - *attrs* ([ Attributes ], read-write) List of attributes currently set to this template - it’s the same as *attributes* from Device section.
+     - List of attributes currently set to this template - it’s the same as *attributes* from Device section.

 An example of such structure would be: